pinggit/pinggit.github.com/_posts/2013-10-29-desktop-screenshot.markdown

 CCIE lab cabling:

 ![desktop](/images/screen-capture/Selection_119.png)

+some more screenshots of VIM/VOom notes in asciidoc syntax highlight:

 ![desktop](/images/screen-capture/Selection_168.png)

-some more screenshot of VIM/VOom notes in asciidoc syntax highlight:

 ![desktop](/images/screen-capture/Selection_233.png)

 one good thing of writing text notes in asciidoc format is, that I can later